siddarthspai/food-ordering-app/README.md

 # food-ordering-app
-An online food ordering app developed using Kotlin and XML
+An online food ordering app developed using Kotlin and XML.
+API taken from another repo